Justia Lawyer Rating 10 - Badge

 If no forensic interview is performed, then the state cannot charge you with a sex crime.

-That is why it is imperative that you call Michigan CSC 2nd Degree defense attorney Nicole Blank Becker now!
+That is why you must call Michigan Criminal Sexual Conduct Lawyer Nicole Blank Becker now!

-When coming up with a defense to CSC 2nd degree, there are certain defenses that will never be allowed in court:
+When coming up with a defense to CSC 2nd degree, certain defenses will never be allowed in court:

 • If the child is under 16 years old, there is no defense of: “he or she wanted me to touch his or her butt, vagina, penis, etc.” Legally, if the child is under 16 years old and wants to engage in sexual touching, it is your responsibility, as the adult, to say NO.